 How much should your rent be?
-This is a question that every renter should ask themselves while apartment hunting.
+This is a question that every renter should consider when looking for a place to live.
 Though the question can mean two very different things!
-How much should your rent be according to your area?
+How much should your rent be based on your location?
 And how much should your rent be, according to your income?
 Discovering the answer to both of these can help you find the right apartment and we are here to provide some guidance!

 Average Rent For Your Area

 The rental market in your area is influenced by a number of factors, including demand, supply, competition, and the apartment’s location.
 The cost is also affected by the size of the apartments and the amenities provided by the community.
 If the community offers more features, facilities, or additional services, the same size apartment in two communities could cost radically different amounts.

 In Harrisonburg, Virginia, the rent for a one-bedroom apartment can be anywhere between $500 and $1500, with the average around $900.
 In addition to features, size, and location, there are a number of specialty factors that can decide if an apartment is higher or lower than the average market rate.

 Income Based Apartments: Income-Based, Subsidized, or “Affordable” apartments will typically be offered at lower than the average rent in a given area.
 However, the renter must prove their income is at or below a certain threshold in order to qualify for these apartments.
 This helps low-income earners afford housing where the rental market has become too expensive for their income.